 Web While Valentine’s Day Is On February 14 In Other Parts Of The World, China Celebrates Its Version During The Qixi Festival, Which Falls On The Seventh Day Of The Seventh Month Of The Lunar Calendar.

-Among the many qixi festival traditions, some have gradually disappeared, but quite a few still continue.
 It is a day full of romance because of an ancient household love story in china about niulang and zhinu (cowherd and weaver girl).
-A legendary romantic tale that has endured for thousands of years.
+Legend has it that the youngest daughter of the jade.
+Also called qixi festival (literally:

 Web The Festival Is Celebrated On The Seventh Day Of The Seventh Lunisolar Month On The Chinese Lunisolar Calendar.